AdityaC784/MLNClassifier/README.md

 # MLNClassifier
-This is a MultiLingual News Classifier  using NLP and ML
+This is a MultiLingual News Classifier  using NLP and ML made by me